adrian-dip/quora-scraper/readme.md

 ## Important notice
 get_views=True results in much slower scraping.
-If you find a way to evade the antiscraping algo or have an idea to improve efficiency, please feel free to message me or make a pull request!.
+If you find a way to evade the antiscraping algo or have an idea to improve efficiency, please feel free make a pull request.

 ## License
 Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0)